Fil/array-blur/README.md

 <a name="blur_value" href="#blur_value">#</a> *blur*.<b>value</b>([*value*])

 If *value* is specified, sets the *value* accessor, which will read the values of the *iterator*.
-If not specified, returns the current number.
+If not specified, returns the current accessor.
 Defaults to the special *null* accessor, which copies the values directly (faster than an identity function).

 Example:
 ```js